ugurkanates/GTURocketTeam/README.md

 For video we used FPV Module with 5.8 GHZ Camera.
 FPV camera can be watched via TFT screen or any EasyCap stick would work with PC and view can be seen programs such as VLC or your own program just uses any WebcamView as screen part.

+We have used Kalman Filter for lowering sensor noisy data (mainly for acceleration sensor).
+It was getting data quite noisy before the hand.
+While there are many types of Kalman filter we opted for 1 parameter dependent rather basic approach.
+But this helped us to test better (faster is right word maybe) also help ease of Arduino usage.

+All software belongs community of Aerospace and anyone who likes rockets and such.
+You can modify,manipulate,add contributions to code and notify me error/bug fixes and such.

+If you want to support us please contact us.
+Thanks and be safe flying always !

+GTU ROCKET TEAM - 2018

 This Repo includes

 - Libraries(dependencies) for sensors and other electronic parts.
 Most of them are taken directly with little to no modifications.